Predictes/junior-front-end/README.md

 Hi!

-Than you for joining the recruitment for Junior Front-end developer at Predictes.
+Thank you for joining the recruitment for Junior Front-end developer at Predictes.

 Use CodePen, JS Bin or any different platform as playground (create an account and create new pen, once you’re done send us link to your work).